Language selection

 Be aware: COVID-19 may cause delay to southbound shipments.

-If my products enter the United States via Great Lakes-St. Lawrence inland waterway, what do I need to know about Import Security Filing (ISF)?
-What information is required?
+Question 4: If my products enter the United States via Great Lakes-St. Lawrence inland waterway, what do I need to know about Import Security Filing (ISF) and what information is required?

 The Import Security Fil.ing (ISF), which is also commonly known as 10+2, is required to be submitted to U.S. Customs and Border Protection (CBP) no later than 24 hours prior to the cargo being loaded on a vessel destined for the United States via ocean or inland water way (e.g., the Great Lakes).
 CBP may issue liquidated damages of $5,000 USD per violation for the submission of an inaccurate, incomplete or untimely filing.